 OK—back from the daisy trail.

 My brother and I had a rather extensive collection of miniature machinery which actually functioned in a tiny way.
 We had tractors, disks and harrows for creating our little farm right by the 4-strand barbed wire fence gate that led from our very large farm yard into the pasture south of the barn.
+Remembering these make me actually feel nostalgic about these toys and make me want to play again, I’m considering getting one of those lego sets for adults and start all over again.

 The only piece of standard farm equipment that we never had in miniature which would actually work as intended was a plow, so our toy plow was an old teaspoon from the kitchen.